 Canada is working with the Government of Ukraine to assist with the reforms needed to realize the country's full economic potential and build a sound public institutional and legal environment for closer integration with Europe.

-Canada has increased its support for democracy and rule of law in Ukraine since 2013, in response to recommendations by the Parliamentary Standing Committee on Foreign Affairs and International Development, while continuing to support sustainable economic growth in Ukraine.
+Canada has increased its support for democracy and rule of law in Ukraine since 2013, in response to recommendations by the Parliamentary Standing Committee on Foreign Affairs and International Development, and to the changing country context, while continuing to support sustainable economic growth in Ukraine.

 Key anticipated results

-- More modern and environmentally sustainable management practices among small and medium enterprises and farms, particularly those led by women.
+- more modern and environmentally sustainable management practices among small and medium enterprises and farms, including those led by women

-- Improved business environment for small and medium enterprises and farms, particularly those led by women
+- improved local business environment for small and medium enterprises and farms, including those led by women

 Key anticipated results